The first Covid-19 vaccines may not prevent infection

 About a quarter of the experimental shots listed by the WHO, including two already in human studies, follow the same approach as the Oxford vaccine.
 One of the advantages of the technology is its speed.
 AstraZeneca, which is partnering with Oxford, has said it will begin delivering doses for the U.K. as soon as September, and will have doses for the U.S., which helped fund development, the following month.

-Over the weekend, AstraZeneca and four European Union countries said they reached an agreement to distribute hundreds of millions of doses of the vaccine.
+On Saturday, AstraZeneca and four European Union countries said they reached an agreement to distribute hundreds of millions of doses of the vaccine.
+Beijing-based Sinovac Biotech Ltd. also said over the weekend that results from testing its coronavirus shot in humans support advancement to final-stage studies.

-How the shot affects infections and infectiousness still isn’t clear.
+How the shot being developed by Oxford and AstraZeneca affects infections and infectiousness still isn’t clear.
 William Haseltine, a former HIV researcher at Harvard University, pointed out in a blog for Forbes that animals had roughly the same amount of viral genetic material, called RNA, in their systems, whether or not they’d received shots.
 Levels of antibodies against the virus weren’t as high as in very protective vaccines, he said.

 However, clinical signs of severe infection, like high breathing rate and pneumonia, were better in vaccinated monkeys.
 That might still make such a shot useful, according to Anthony Fauci, director of the National Institute of Allergy and Infectious Diseases.